VanessaMancia/threat-hunting-scenario-SocGholish/README.md

 ## Summary

-On June 30, 2025, a simulated SocGholish infection was successfully emulated on the device nessa-windows.
-The chain began with the renaming of a legitimate VLC installer to chrome_update_fake.exe, consistent with real-world SocGholish delivery mechanisms that impersonate browser updates.

-Shortly after, the file was deleted multiple times—an indicator of anti-forensic behavior.
-The user bigmomma also ran three encoded PowerShell commands, suggesting post-download execution of hidden scripts.

-The simulation included a test outbound connection from powershell.exe to example.com, replicating the callback behavior of SocGholish malware attempting to reach a C2 server.
-No further suspicious network behavior was identified beyond this controlled scenario.
+On June 30, 2025, suspicious activity was detected on the endpoint nessa-windows under the user account bigmomma.
+The investigation confirmed a true positive involving a malicious file disguised as a browser update — a technique associated with the SocGholish malware family.

+Initial telemetry showed that a legitimate VLC installer was renamed to chrome_update_fake.exe, a common tactic used by SocGholish to trick users into executing malware under the guise of a software update.
+Shortly after the file appeared in the system, multiple deletion events were observed, suggesting deliberate cleanup attempts, either by the user or the malware, to remove evidence of the infection.

+Subsequent analysis of DeviceProcessEvents revealed three instances of encoded PowerShell execution, a strong indicator of post-exploitation activity and script-based malware behavior.
+PowerShell was used to run base64-encoded commands, which are rarely observed in normal user behavior and often signal the use of fileless malware loaders.

+Finally, DeviceNetworkEvents confirmed that the compromised host initiated an outbound connection over HTTP to example.com, resolving to IP 23.192.228.80.
+This aligns with command-and-control (C2) callback behavior commonly seen in SocGholish infections.
+No other suspicious connections were observed beyond this point, though additional HTTPS activity was logged and later deemed non-malicious.

+These combined findings strongly indicate that the user executed a SocGholish-style payload, resulting in malicious PowerShell execution and a potential C2 check-in.
+The infection was partially obscured through file deletion activity, making detection dependent on endpoint telemetry and behavioral hunting.

 ---